adslbarxatov/UniNotifier/docs/index.md

 - The *main log* provides a view of changes, access to source webpages from which they were received, and the ability to share them.
 - A *static service notification* will inform you about the presence of new changes received in the background.

+You can download this app [here](https://adslbarxatov.github.io/DPArray#unot-uninotifier).
 More info you can find in [this video guide](https://youtu.be/seFfQkfL6Sk).

 ---